Gossamer-React/Lucid/README.md

 3. Navigate to chrome://extensions (or in your Chrome Browser Settings, click on **More Tools** >> **Extensions**).

 4. Click **Load Unpacked**.
-Select the './react-lucid/build' folder from your local Lucid directory.
+Select the './react-lucid/build' folder from your local directory.

 5. Have fun!